-Smoke Alarms for Homeowners
+Smoke Alarms Edinburgh

-- one heat alarm installed in the kitchen
+- One heat alarm installed in the kitchen

-- all alarms should be ceiling mounted and interlinked
+- All alarms should be ceiling mounted and interlinked

 In addition, in homes with a carbon fuelled appliance (e.g. gas boiler, fire etc.) a carbon monoxide detector is also required although it doesn’t need to be linked to the fire alarms.

-Smoke Alarms for Landlords
+Smoke alarms for landlords

-If you are a landlord in Edinburgh it is now a legal requirement that you have the correct arrangement of mains wired smoke alarms and heat detectors installed in all of your properties.
+If you are a landlord in Edinburgh it is a legal requirement that you have the correct arrangement of mains wired smoke alarms and heat detectors installed in all of your properties.

 - A smoke alarm in every room used for daytime living